Belt Parkway

 The Belt Parkway is the name given to a series of controlled-access parkways that form a belt-like circle around the New York City boroughs of Brooklyn and Queens.
 The Belt Parkway comprises three of the four parkways in what is known as the Belt System: the Shore Parkway, the Southern Parkway (not to be confused with the Southern State Parkway), and the Laurelton Parkway.
-The three parkways in the Belt Parkway are a combined 25.29 mi in length.
+The three parkways in the Belt System are a combined 25.29 mi in length.
 The Cross Island Parkway makes up the fourth parkway in the system, but is signed separately.

 Route description

 The Shore Parkway, Southern Parkway, Laurelton Parkway, and Cross Island Parkway are collectively known as the "Belt System".
 The four components of the Belt System are designated as New York State Route 907C (NY 907C), NY 907D, NY 907B, and NY 907A, respectively, by the New York State Department of Transportation.
 All four numbers are reference route designations and are not signed.
 Excluding the Cross Island Parkway, the other three segments are now known collectively as the official "Belt Parkway".
 It is designated an east–west route, and its exit numbering system begins, in standard fashion, at the western terminus of the Shore Parkway, the westernmost parkway in the system.
 The numbering increases as the parkway proceeds eastward, and continues onto the Cross Island at the eastern terminus of the Belt Parkway.
 The north–south parkway retains the numbering scheme to its northern terminus.